 Course Grading/Student Performance Evaluation: Three major tests (60%) are planned and will tentatively come as indicated in the pacing schedule below.
 Fair notice will be given before each test.
 I try to have tests graded (scores posted on D2L) by the class period following the test.
-I attempt to answer emails/phone messages the same day (following
+I attempt to answer emails/phone messages the same day (following business day if holiday or weekend).
+Weekly quizzes/HW/Technology Activity (in-class and online) will make up 20% of the semester grade.
+A comprehensive final exam will count 20% of the semester grade.
+I use the normal rule of rounding final numerical grades (i.e., if the final grade is 79.5, I would round up to 80).
+I try to have tests graded (scores posted on D2L) by the class period following the test, or the next business day for online courses.

-Mid Term and/or Final Exam Information: Final exam will be online and must be taken within a 24-hour period from Thursday 12/7 at noon until Friday 12/8 at noon.
+Final Exam Information: Final exam will be online and must be taken within a 24-hour period from Tues 12/3 at noon until Wed 12/4 at noon.